 GPIO auxiliary pins start with ID number 65 for GPIO pin 1.
+See GPIO Auxiliary Interface for details.

 NOTE: Panel commands and conditions must be enabled with the PanelCmdEn Command or by setting the pnl.cmdEn System Parameter to activate them.